 We’re always looking for new artists, newer strains of music or genres or subgenres that we find interesting.
-We like to represent different scenes at the festival, which gets harder.
-Navigating your way through all of that, it seems to come at an accelerating rate.
-I guess because there are more and more festivals as well, and ways we would have programmed the festival several years ago that might have been radical are not so radical anymore.
-We’re constantly thinking of ways to make it interesting in terms of the way we present things and what we present together while at the same time making it unique and not like other festivals.
+This gets harder, navigating your way through all of that, as it seems to come at an accelerating rate.
+There are more and more festivals as well, and ways we would have programmed the festival several years ago that might have been radical are not so radical anymore.
+We’re constantly thinking of ways to make it unique in terms of the way we present things and what we present together.
 In some ways that’s easy to do, and in some ways it’s quite hard.
 You kind of need the anchors of things you know in order to experience the things you don’t know.
-Each year we try to commission projects, develop projects or present new projects connected to the theme, which is really interesting to us to do.
+Each year we also try to commission projects, develop projects or present new projects connected to the theme.

 You do have certain artists who return regularly though.

-I don’t think of Unsound as a festival but more of a platform in some ways.
-In terms of its relationship to certain artists, it’s like a label.
+I don’t think of Unsound simply as a festival but more of a platform in some ways.
+In terms of its relationship to certain artists, it’s also like a label.
 We’re very happy to invite artists back who are doing something new and different, especially if we’ve been working with them from the start, like Jlin.
-Gosia is her manager, we love her music and we really like what she is doing.
-Each year there’s something new and we have other artists with whom we’ve worked for a long time.
+Gosia is her manager, and we love her music.
 Tim Hecker is another one.
-He was part of the Ephemera project, the sound and scent project we did, and we developed a live show with him.
+He was part of Ephemera, the sound and scent project we produced, and we also developed a live show with him.
 Another good example is Ben Frost, who we’ve worked with a lot.
 Just last week we were working with Ben on the recording of a film score for the newest series of [TV series] Fortitude.
 He wanted to record with Polish jazz musicians.
-He put together a big ensemble, and we did that in Warsaw and made that live recording.
+We put together a big ensemble, and we recorded in Warsaw.

 Do you adapt the concept of Unsound depending on where the events are held?

 Not really, but it does tend to change depending on the location.
-A big reason we did Unsound in New York was to bring artists from Poland and surrounding countries and create a context where they can play alongside other artists, and people can come to a show who might not otherwise go to a show by a Polish artist.
-Whereas the experience of putting on Unsound in Kazakhstan was very different to doing it in Poland.
-We had to move an artist from Friday night to Thursday night.
-They said we would scare away the audience.
-The local people from Friday night didn’t want them to play there because nothing like that really happens there.
-It was this band from the mountains.
-Half the people loved the concert.
-The other half of people were quite surprised.
-Some of them left.
-That was a very interesting experience.
+A big reason we did Unsound in New York was to bring artists from Poland and surrounding countries and create a context where they could play alongside better known artists, and people would come to a show who might not otherwise.
+To give another example, the experience of putting on Unsound in Tajikistan was very different to doing it in Poland.
+We had to move a bunch of artists from Friday night to Thursday night, as the club said we would scare away their regular weekend audience.
 That was one of our Dislocation events [Dislocation was the Unsound theme for 2016 and 2017, with satellite events held in Kyrgyzstan, Georgia, Tajikistan, Azerbaijan, Belarus, Kazakhstan, Russia and Ukraine].
 Some of them have been amazing.
 Some have had problems pop up that you wouldn’t expect.
-At the same time you also don’t know what kind of impact you’re having on these people, especially on a good sound system.
-But it’s been a great thing to do, bringing this music to places it wouldn’t otherwise get to.
-It’s been great for the artists.
+But it’s been a great thing to do, bringing this music to places it wouldn’t otherwise get to, for the artists, and the audience.
 It’s also good for keeping perspective on things.
-People think it’s the same everywhere, and it’s not true at all.
-An artist who might be quite expected in Kraków might make a massive impact in another place.
+People think it’s the same everywhere, but it’s not true at all.

 Is it true that only 50% of your revenue comes from ticket sales?

-Tickets are less than 50% of revenue actually, the rest is city funding and original funding from Malopolska, the region it’s in.
-We haven’t had any funding from the Ministry of Culture for the past few years since the government changed, so we don’t really get any national funding.
-We do get EU funding sometimes.
+Tickets are less than 50% of revenue actually, the rest is city funding and regional funding from Malopolska, the region we’re in.
+We haven’t had any funding from the Ministry of Culture for the past few years since the government changed.
+We do get some EU funding.
 Unsound is quite unbranded, let’s say.
-It’s been quite intentional, but it gets harder to do the festival without working with sponsors.
-City Water came on board in recent years.
+It’s been quite intentional, but it gets harder to produce the festival without working with sponsors.
 Putting together the festival and keeping it on the same level with the same budget is quite a struggle.
 It’s more Gosia’s side of things rather than mine, but it’s not easy to do.
 It’s true of all independent organisations that run festivals.

 It’s testament to your curatorship that people will buy tickets even when half the lineup is a secret, as was the case in 2015 with your “Surprise” theme.
 How successful was that?

 I think it was Ben Frost who suggested that we just don’t announce the lineup.
 I was thinking for a while, “How would that work?”
 I thought it would be too much, so we announced half of it.
-A lot of the program is a surprise anyway to some people, so the Surprise theme was just taking that one step further and saying let’s just not announce anyone.
-For example, the first slot, we put on this Polish experimental hip hop band.
-If we’d said who was playing, a bunch of people from other countries might not have turned up.
-And we had Richie Hawtin playing at 4:30 a.m. in one room.
-I thought people would be storming the room.
-There were people of course, and the show was great.
-But a lot of people just stayed in the other room listening to DJ Bone.
-In terms of concepts and execution, it was one of my favourite Unsound festivals.
-There was a show in a medieval salt mine, too.
-That show was one of my favorites actually.
-There was WiFi down there, so people started tweeting about the show—it was really interesting.
+A lot of the program is a surprise anyway to some people, so the Surprise theme was just taking that one step further.
+In terms of concept and execution, it was one of my favourite Unsound festivals.

 You banned phones one year too, right?